 “Now, that’s funny, too.”

 We get down to work.
 While John answers calls and organizes future meetings, I come up with a list of 50’s pop songs, all dance-able.
-When he has been off the phone awhile, I knock and sit in his office.
+After he has been off the phone awhile, I knock and sit in his office.

 “You know I have to go back to Harvard for finals next week.
 I’m planning not to return until after the holidays.”